wallarm/product-documentation/docs/user-guides/dashboard/intro.md

 !!! info "Getting started with WAF"
     The dashboard section also includes the **Get Started** button for new users.
-When you press the button, you will get a list of basic steps for installing and configuring a WAF node.
+When you click the button, you will get a list of basic steps for installing and configuring a WAF node.

 ----------